 1 tbsp light miso

-*for a healthier version, you can replace 1/2 cup of the raw cashews with an extra 1/2 cup of oats
+*for a lower fat/higher fiber version, you can replace some of the raw cashews with an extra oats

 *to triple the resistant starch in potatoes, boil then cool overnight in the fridge.
 I like to make a huge batch at once to grab from throughout the week.